rkuautli/Data_Project_1/README.md

 ## Prevalence of Crime Types:

-- Top Crimes: The most common crime type is "OTHER CRIMES" at approximately 13.8%, followed by "VEHICLE - STOLEN" at 11.1%.
+- Top Crimes: The most common crime type is "VEHICLE - STOLEN" at 11.1%.
 This indicates that a significant proportion of crimes fall into these categories.
 - High-Percentage Crimes: Categories like "BATTERY - SIMPLE ASSAULT" (7.7%) and "BURGLARY FROM VEHICLE" (6.2%) also represent substantial portions of the crime data.
 - Crime Categories with Lower Incidence:
 Crimes like "VIOLATION OF RESTRAINING ORDER" (1.2%) and "BRANDISH WEAPON" (1.5%) are less common, suggesting they occur less frequently relative to other types.